Digital Transformation In Healthcare:

 In his opening keynote at the event, Google CEO Eric Schmidt called the modern US healthcare industry "conservative beyond where it should be."
 Indeed, existing healthcare ecosystems have been operating 24/7 for years.
 Yet it does not mean they remain as safe and secure as they were when first introduced.
 What's more, their customizability still nears zero.

 That said, healthcare businesses are still waiting for new B2B products that will deliver value and reliability in a new way.
-From what we have seen at HIMSS 18, innovative products remain a matter of ideas and research—and MobiDev will be an active part of it.
+From what we have seen at HIMSS 18, innovative healthcare technologies and products remain a matter of ideas and research—and MobiDev will be an active part of it.

 Stay updated for new insights, and feel free to contact us with any questions!